JulianMartinezz/PuebaTecnicaBackendJava-FanucchiM/README.md

 Additional HTTP Response Codes:
 If any complications arise while using an endpoint, these are the possible response codes:

-400 Bad Request: Validation errors
+400 Bad Request: Validation errors.

-404 Not Found: Resource not found
+404 Not Found: Resource not found.

-500 Internal Server Error: Unhandled errors
+500 Internal Server Error: Unhandled errors.

 How to Run the Project?

 If You Have Docker:

 -Use the command in the terminal: docker-compose up --build
 Important: When running the command in the terminal, you must be located at the same level as the Dockerfile.